Joseph Miedzianowski

-Joseph Miedzianowski is a former Chicago police officer who was sentenced to life in prison without the possibility of parole for racketeering and drug conspiracy.
-He is known as Chicago's "most corrupt cop" for his part in a cocaine sales ring with gang members and other corrupt police officers.
+Joseph Jerome Miedzianowski is a former Chicago Police Department officer who was sentenced to life in prison without the possibility of parole for racketeering and drug conspiracy.
+He is known as Chicago's "most corrupt cop" for his part in a cocaine sales ring with street gang members and other corrupt police officers.
 During his 22-year police career he received 59 citations for valor and arrests and was publicly praised for his high number of drug and illegal weapon busts.
-During this time he was also secretly revealing the identity of undercover police officers to gang members, protecting drug organizations, distributing crack cocaine, and supplying gang members with ammunition.
+During this time he was also secretly leaking the identity of undercover police officers to gang members, extorting protection money from drug organizations, distributing crack cocaine, and supplying gang members with ammunition.

-Miedzianowski's conviction led to the breakup of the department's gang crimes unit.
+Miedzianowski's conviction led to the breakup of the department's anti-gang crimes unit.

-In 2020 Miedzianowski requested a reduction in his sentence under the First Step Act.
+In 2020, Miedzianowski requested a reduction in his sentence under the First Step Act.
 This request was denied.

 In 2022 brothers Juan and Rosendo Hernandez had their murder convictions thrown out after requesting a retrial, based on claims that Detective Reynaldo Guevara had framed them at the request of Miedzianowski.